 - Contents and Objectives:

-This course gives an introduction to the philosophies and
+This course is an introduction to Robotics from a

-computer science.
-Students successfully completing this course will be able to apply a variety of
+successfully completing this course will be able to

 - Course Materials:

-and corrections, if any, will also be announced by
+corrections, if any, will also be announced by e-mail.

 - Computer Access:

 This course will use UNIX as the operating system for

 students will have access to computers in the Robotics